Pest control experts deliver all our wasp treatments. Same-day appointments available.

 - In sheds

-If presented with a comfortable environment, a wasp nest can quickly multiply in size growing by increments of thousands over the course of several short months.
+If presented with a comfortable environment, a wasp nest can quickly multiply in size, growing by thousands in increments over several short months.

 At Willis Pest Control we’re experts at wasp nest removal, even in hard-to-reach areas, and will do everything possible to ensure that our wasps nest removal solution is carried out quickly and efficiently.